10 Ways Your College or University Can Reduce Summer Melt Through Texting

 “The text messages may impact students’ college outcomes simply by nudging them to complete required tasks at the appropriate time during the summer.
 Personalized messaging effectively may turn adolescents’ greatest liability during the college choice process—their impulsiveness—into an asset.
 By providing simplified information and task-specific links, each message potentially allows completion of required steps in the moment, before students’ attention is otherwise diverted.”

 Ready to explore how you can harness the power of the leading mass text messaging platform for higher ed?
-With Modern Campus Signal Vine, you can automate text messages and tailor responses to segmented audiences—personalizing your communication at scale, efficiently and effectively.
+With Modern Campus Message, you can automate text messages and tailor responses to segmented audiences—personalizing your communication at scale, efficiently and effectively.

 Schedule Demo